 The Dallas Cowboys selected Staubach in the 10th round of the 1964 NFL Draft as a "future" selection.
 The Kansas City Chiefs of the American Football League also drafted him as a future selection in that league's draft.

-Staubach joined the Cowboys in 1969, but coach Tom Landry didn’t replace starting quarterback Craig Morton with Staubach until 1971.
+Staubach joined the Cowboys in 1969, four years after he graduated from the Naval academy, but coach Tom Landry didn't replace starting quarterback Craig Morton with Staubach until 1971.
 A Week 8 victory over the St. Louis Cardinals was the first of 10-straight wins Staubach engineered, including a 24-3 win over the Miami Dolphins in Super Bowl VI in 1972.
 He won Super Bowl MVP in the game.

 Staubach helped turn the Cowboys into the NFC empire they are today.
 They went to the playoffs in 10 of his 11 seasons, and he went 11-6 in postseason games.
 He guided the team to four Super Bowls, two of which he lost to the Pittsburgh Steelers (1975 and 1978).

-The rocket-armed athlete would go on to win one more Super Bowl in Dallas (1977) and finish with 22,700 passing yards, 2,264 rushing yards and 173 total touchdowns across 11 season.
+The rocket-armed athlete would go on to win one more Super Bowl in Dallas in 1977, taking down the fearsome Pittsburgh Steelers, who defeated the Baltimore Colts on their way to a Super Bowl appearance.
+Staubach's career saw him finish with 22,700 passing yards, 2,264 rushing yards and 173 total touchdowns across 11 seasons.
 The Dallas Morning News named the six-time Pro Bowl player the best passer in franchise history.

 Staubach retired following a string of concussion late in his career, but there's no doubt he was one of the best to ever do it, whether that was scrambling for touchdowns or serving overseas.